Auto Repair Basics

 Not sure if your vehicle has open recalls?
 Visit www.NHTSA.gov/recalls and enter your 17-character VIN in the easy-to-use lookup tool.

-Collision repairs are often hidden by the vehicle’s panels, so it can be hard to tell if repairs were performed correctly, or if they were done at all.
-The same can be true for salvage-titled vehicles that have been repaired and returned to service.
+Collision repairs are often hidden by the vehicle’s panels, so it can be hard to tell if repairs were performed correctly—or if they were done at all.
+The same can be true for total loss vehicles that are repaired and returned to service under salvage title.

 BAR’s Auto Body Inspection Program offers a convenient, no-cost inspection of collision-related repairs to help ensure the safety of you and your vehicle.

 Most consumers have a generally positive experience when taking their vehicle to an auto shop for repairs or services.
-However, in the event you believe a shop’s work or service was compromised, we encourage you to file a complaint.
+But, if you have concerns about a shop’s work or service and cannot resolve those issues with the shop's management, we encourage you to file a complaint.
 A BAR representative will work with you and the licensee to try and resolve the issue.